xcore/sc_ethernet/doc/overview.rst

 accurately timestamp packets on ingress and egress and pass this information through the MAC to the ethernet client.

+The code supports one or two PHY devices, both connected to the same xcore.
+Currently there is no inter-port packet forwarding supported.

 Component Summary
 +++++++++++++++++